Indian Rebellion of 1857: Punjab and North-Western Frontier

 What was then referred to by the British as the Punjab was a very large administrative division, centred on Lahore.
 It included not only the present-day Indian and Pakistani Punjabi regions but also the North West Frontier districts bordering Afghanistan.

 Much of the region had been the Sikh Empire, ruled by Ranjit Singh until his death in 1839.
 The empire had then fallen into disorder, with court factions and the Khalsa (Orthodox Sikhs) contending for power at the Lahore Durbar (court).
 After two Anglo-Sikh Wars, the entire region was annexed by the East India Company in 1849.
 In 1857, the region still contained the highest numbers of both British and Indian troops.

 The inhabitants of the Punjab were not as sympathetic to the sepoys as they were elsewhere in India, which limited many of the outbreaks in the Punjab to disjointed uprisings by regiments of sepoys isolated from each other.
-In some garrisons, notably Ferozepore, indecision on the part of the senior British officers allowed the sepoys to rebel, but the sepoys then left the area, mostly heading for Delhi.
+In some garrisons, notably Firozpur, indecision on the part of the senior British officers allowed the sepoys to rebel, but the sepoys then left the area, mostly heading for Delhi.
 At the most important garrison, that of Peshawar close to the Afghan frontier, many comparatively junior officers ignored their nominal commander, General Reed, and took decisive action.
 They intercepted the sepoys' mail, thus preventing their coordinating an uprising, and formed a force known as the "Punjab Movable Column" to move rapidly to suppress any revolts as they occurred.
 When it became clear from the intercepted correspondence that some of the sepoys at Peshawar were on the point of open revolt, the four most disaffected Bengal Native regiments were disarmed by the two British infantry regiments in the cantonment, backed by artillery, on 22 May.
 This decisive act induced many local chieftains to side with the British.